Product Management InternGradPadDelivered

 Prospective Community Buyer

-Validates the product fast, looks for plans, and decides if it fits their community.
+Validates the product quickly, looks for pricing, and decides whether GradPad fits their alumni or community use case.

 • Find pricing without hunting through the site